 NUCYNTA tablets contain tapentadol, a Schedule II controlled substance.

 9.2 Abuse

-NUCYNTA tablets contain tapentadol, a substance with a high potential for abuse similar to other opioids including fentanyl, hydrocodone, hydromorphone, methadone, morphine, oxycodone, and oxymorphone.
-NUCYNTA tablets can be abused and is subject to misuse, addiction, and criminal diversion [see Warnings and Precautions (5.1)].
+NUCYNTA tablets contain tapentadol, a substance with high potential for misuse and abuse, which can lead to the development of substance use disorder, including addiction [see Warnings and Precautions (5.1)].